-When you’re on the road in Hutto, TX, the unexpected can happen, which means sometimes you might be stranded in your car.
+When you’re on the road, the unexpected can happen, which means sometimes you might be stranded in your car.
 If this happens, you’ll want to be well-prepared.
 By keeping the following list of items in your vehicle at all times, you can be prepared for whatever life throws at you.

 This needs to be in your glove compartment, as it contains a lot of useful information that can get you back on the road, such as detailed images of how to change a tire.